We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Mutual of Omaha

-Reverse mortgage loans function a little differently than other types of mortgage loans and home equity products.
+Reverse mortgage loans function a little differently from other types of mortgage loans and home equity products.
 Before you apply for one, here’s what you should know.

 What is a reverse mortgage?

-A reverse mortgage is similar to a traditional mortgage, only it works in reverse: Instead of the borrower paying the lender, the lender pays the borrower out of the available home equity.
+A reverse mortgage is similar to a traditional mortgage, only it works in reverse: Instead of the borrower paying the lender, the lender pays the borrower a percentage of the available home equity.

 Reverse mortgages are only available for senior homeowners, and they’re often used to help supplement Social Security or other limited forms of income in retirement.